FarihahAzad/portfolioprojects/README.md

 # Data Analyst Portfolio Projects Repository
-This repository includes the queries I used to explore various data sets.
+This repository includes all the queries and code I used to explore various data sets.